You are here

-We are planning some specific work to reach out to advocacy groups and organisations of people who do not have access to the internet, so we can gather their views about services during the coronavirus outbreak.
+We are planning some specific work to reach out to advocacy groups and organisations of people who do not have access to the internet, so we can gather their views about services during the coronavirus pandemic.

 We know that providers are under unprecedented pressure, so we also want to support providers to ensure equality and human rights are upheld during this time, by providing helpful information and guidance.
 We have already circulated online resources in alternative formats about coronavirus and are quickly developing guidance for inspectors and providers on maintaining human rights in areas such as people seeing their families and use of the Mental Capacity Act.

 Keeping people in secure environments safe

 We know that people with mental health conditions, or a learning disability or autistic people may be at risk of not accessing the right care and support.
 This is particularly the case where people are in secure environments.
 Our monitoring during this time will be focused on those most at risk.
 We have also provided a remote Second Opinion Appointed Doctor Service to continue to provide independent scrutiny of treatments for people subject to the Mental Health Act and continue to receive and respond to complaints from or about people who are detained.